citp/privacy-policy-historical/t/tv/tvl/tvlicensing.co.uk.md

-> *The following text is extracted and transformed from the tvlicensing.co.uk privacy policy that was archived on 2012-11-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121127160134id_/http%3A//www.tvlicensing.co.uk/privacy-security-policies.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tvlicensing.co.uk privacy policy that was archived on 2013-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130606181924id_/http%3A//www.tvlicensing.co.uk/privacy-security-policies.aspx) for the most accurate reproduction.*

-# TV Licensing - TV Licensing privacy and security policies
+# TV Licensing - TV Licensing’s privacy policy

 'TV Licensing' is a trade mark of the BBC and is used under licence by companies contracted by the BBC to administer the collection of the television licence fee and enforcement of the television licensing system.
 We (the BBC) are a public authority in respect of our television licensing functions and we retain overall responsibility.
 We are also the data controller of personal data processed by TV Licensing.